14 Things You Didn’t Know About Costco’s $5.99 Pumpkin Pie

-Pumpkin pie season is upon us, and Costco has you covered.
+Pumpkin season is upon us, and the Costco pumpkin pie has you covered

 It’s Costco pumpkin pie season!